No. 8 Alabama recovers from slow start to beat Georgia 89-79

 Alabama’s challenge was to avoid a letdown while playing one week after clinching its first SEC regular-season championship in 19 years.
 The Crimson Tide cut down the nets on their home court after completing a sweep of rival Auburn on Tuesday night.

-The poor long-distance shooting by Alabama early in the game created an opening for Georgia to open a 29-15 lead, thanks to a 9-0 run.
+The poor long-distance shooting by Alabama early in the game created an opening for Georgia to open a 29-15 lead.
 The Crimson Tide regrouped to cut the Bulldogs’ lead to 36-30 at halftime.

 Led by Jones, who had 10 points, the Crimson Tide needed only about one minute in the second half to grab the lead.
-Jones had two baskets and Jordan Bruner sank a 3-pointer in a 9-0 run to open the half.
+Jones had two baskets and Jordan Bruner sank a 3-pointer in a 15-2 run, including nine unanswered points, to open the half.

 Alabama appeared to be on the verge of taking control when it stretched the advantage to 55-45.
 Georgia answered with three quick 3-pointers from Johnson to trim the Crimson Tide’s lead to 57-54.